Business overview & challenge

-With every vulnerability in their remediation workflow downgraded, development teams now have more time fix vulnerabilities on their own schedule and more time to develop features that solve problems, deliver services to customers, and drive business.
+With every vulnerability in their remediation workflow downgraded, development teams now have more time to fix vulnerabilities on their own schedule and more time to develop features that solve problems, deliver services to customers, and drive business.
 AARP is also benefiting from RASP’s unprecedented visibility into application attacks, events, and risks.
-Its new context-enriched perspective from inside their applications is fed into a SIEM to deliver better, smarter, actionable intelligence.
+Its new context-enriched perspective from inside their applications is fed into a SIEM and Imperva’s Attack Analytics to deliver better, smarter, actionable intelligence.

 “AARP is deeply committed to protecting member’s data by meeting and exceeding the conventional standards of privacy,” says Saffet Ozdemir, AARP VP of information security.